|© 1993 - 2019 captainjohn.org

 Amazon offers discounts we cannot match.
 So make sure you click on the "Book" to see

-For those with a very shallow draft (3-feet or less) there is a 'Big Bend route' that while it keeps
+For those with a very shallow draft (3-feet or less) there is a 'Big Bend route' that while it keeps you

-you close to shore, it is the very longest route to Tarpon Springs.
+close to shore, it is the very longest route to Tarpon Springs.

-From Tarpon Springs, you are re-connected with the inside Florida Intracoastal route all the
+From Tarpon Springs, you are re-connected with the inside Florida Intracoastal route all the way to

-and visit some of the more incredible sites.
+some of the more incredible sites.

-At the southern end of the Florida Gulf ICW near Sanibel Island, we always visit Ft, Myers'
+At the southern end of the Florida Gulf ICW near Sanibel Island, we always visit Ft, Myers' Beach,

 Your official Great Loop route across the Okeechobee Waterway is 154 miles.
-Our actual
+Our actual cruising

 The voyage from Roland Martin's Marina to Indiantown is an easy day's run.